by Tom Allen

 Financial Tracking – financial tracking is central to the realization (or capturing) of synergies during the post-merger integration phase of a deal.
 Synergies may be tracked on two different bases – depending on the nature of the synergy in question.
 Strategic synergies may be centered around holistic areas such as culture and corporate structure, etc. or high-level initiatives.
 Operational synergies, on the other hand, are those associated with cost savings, revenue enhancements or other financial metrics.
 Regardless of the nature of synergies, they should be tracked within a Digital M&A Platform.

 The true victors in M&A will be those who apply digital technologies to their own processes, giving them a competitive advantage from strategy to playbook, for both digital and traditional deals.
 Digital is the only tool at their disposal that can deliver within the accelerated time frame today’s rapid business pace demands.
 Accenture

 The benefits of using Technology to manage the M&A process are numerous and include:

 Real-time Working –enables team/workstream leads, etc. to check the pulse of M&A deal flow at any given moment, see where attention is required/where improvements need to be made and work more collaboratively.

 Single Source of Truth – through M&A analytics, deal teams can spend less time re-working data and documents because they have the confidence that the data/document to hand is the most relevant and up-to-date version.

 Velocity of Information Flow – in order for information to add value to a deal there are two critical steps that need to take place.
-First, information needs to be shared – typically by an individual.
+First, information needs to be shared – typically, by an individual.
 Second, the shared information needs to be easily accessible by all other members of a deal team.
 Increasing the velocity of information flow via a Digital M&A Platform empowers a team to make faster and more informed decisions and thus increase the speed of deal execution.